SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 # Implementation Topics

+**Editor's Note:** This section (ought to) contain no normative requirements.
+We should discuss whether moving it to an appendix, or to an Informational document, is more appropriate than leaving it at this location in a standards-track document.

 This document focuses on the normative requirements for RoQ endpoints that use SDP for signaling.

 Beyond those normative requirements, there are topics that are worth considering as part of implementation work.
 These topics are not part of "SDP for RoQ", but might be usefully gathered into an appendix or a separate "SDP for RoQ Implementation Guide".